Hundred’s Day is a big deal in our class. Isn’t it great that we can turn a number into a cause for celebration?

-To make it, each students drew 3 or 4 different cats to glue on a blank poster.
+To make it, each student drew 3 or 4 different cats to glue onto a blank poster.
 Then, I made one tiny mouse to hide amongst the cats (while students were out for lunch).
 When they came back, they had so much fun searching for the mouse, and then inviting anyone who walked by the class to find the mouse, too.

 No Prep 100’s Day Printables